- Published on

 π Basic Fixed Navbar

-To create a fixed navbar in Tailwind CSS, use fixed top-0 w-full z-50
+To create a fixed navbar in Tailwind CSS, use fixed top-0 w-full z-50.

 <header